HDFGroup/vol-rest/README.txt

     last step is to link against the REST VOL library, as well as its dependencies, cURL and YAJL.
 Generally, this simply involves adding '-lrestvol -lcurl -lyajl' to the build command for the application,

+    If the REST VOL was built using autotools, the "bin" directory after building should contain the 'h5cc' script, which is useful in resolving the includes and linking dependencies when compiling HDF5 applications.

 IV.
 Currently unsupported features